Can Portland Bolt add more thread to our existing bolts?

 Reduced Body Rolled Threads

 Reduced body rolled threads are made using pitch diameter round bar which is ½ way between the OD of thread and the root diameter, so the threads can be formed through a rolling process.
 This type of thread is commonly found on right angle bend anchor bolts and product manufactured to the ASTM F1554 anchor bolt specification.
 Some companies may be willing to extend rolled threads, but this is not an option for us.
 It is extremely easy to ruin a set of threading dies when rerolling bolts.
 Therefore, this is something we are not willing to do.
 Cutting additional thread length will not work on pitch diameter material.

 Full Body Rolled Threads

-Full body rolled threads use full size material that gets extruded down to pitch diameter and then the threads are rolled.
+Full body rolled threads use full-size material that gets extruded down to pitch diameter and then the threads are rolled.
 This is a commonly used method for cold headed product like A325 structural bolts.
 The product is small diameter, short length, and high volume.
 This configuration cannot have additional threads added.
 Although the unthreaded shank is full size and can be cut threaded, when threading over the transition from the threaded portion of the bolt to the unthreaded shank, the extrusion angle creates incomplete threads on a portion of the bolt.